arielgee/Sage-Like/.misc/tasks.md

 ## Next
-* feedPreview: the width of the attachment's title need to be restricted (max-width) to its container. but notb to the media object since the image with is different
 * feedPreview: the attachments erea is can be folded.
 Auto hide/fold if its too big (height)
 * have button(s) in toolbar with ‘mark-all-as-read/unread’ functionality. (from: https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/31)
 * if the sidebar is loaded in a tab's page the extension can be used in mobile? (from: https://www.reddit.com/r/FirefoxAddons/comments/ozz6s6/im_looking_for_a_specific_kind_of_rss_addon_that/)